x-tools/xtools/docs/configuration.rst

 - **app.noticeStyle** - Style of the notice banner.
 Available options: "error," "warning," "succeess," "info."
 - **app.noticeText** - Message shown to the user.
 If you provide a valid intuition key, it will display that message instead
 - **app.replag_threshold** - Number of seconds to consider the replicas as "lagged", and show a warning to the user that the data may be out of date
 - **app.load_stylesheets_from_cdn** - Whether to load our stylesheets and scripts from a CDN.
-This is required if xTools is installed on a Windows server
+This is required if XTools is installed on a Windows server
-- **app.single_wiki** - Point xTools to a single wiki, instead of using a meta database.
+- **app.single_wiki** - Point XTools to a single wiki, instead of using a meta database.
 This ignores database_meta_name above.
-- **app.is_labs** - Whether xTools lives on the Wikimedia Foundation Labs environment.
+- **app.is_labs** - Whether XTools lives on the Wikimedia Foundation Labs environment.
 This should be set to false.
 - **wiki_url** - URL to use if app.single_wiki is enabled.
 The title of pages is attached to the end.
 - **api_path** - The API path for the project, usually /w/api.php
 - **opted_in** - A list of database names of projects that will display :ref:`restricted statistics <optin>` regardless of individual users' preferences